seandiggity/FaceGrok/PRIVACY.md

 # Contact
-If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact the author via email at facegrok@gmail.com
+If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact the author.